Is Tomcat An Application Server?

 This is mainly because if you are deploying any enterprise application, meaning that you have some technology such as EJB, JPA etc which are part of the JavaEE set to the server which is compliant, then your lib will not need to contain any API implementation jars.
 However, if you are using Tomcat for deployment, then you will have to add these API implementation jars.

-This does explain why many Java based web applications are normally deployed to environments that support a wide array of technologies that are found in a web container/server such as JavaServer Pages (JSP), JDBC and servlets.
+This does explain why many Java based web applications (you can host these here on our Tomcat plans) are normally deployed to environments that support a wide array of technologies that are found in a web container/server such as JavaServer Pages (JSP), JDBC and servlets.
 In such a scenario, a Tomcat application server comes in very handy when compared against a Java EE application server which may find these environmental constraints a tad difficult to adapt to.

 On the other hand, a Java Web application is normally said to combine a subset of Java Enterprise application components and technologies such as: